Applying the correct amount of pressure and maintaining contact throughout your practice is key!

 It’s important to note that when practicing the lymphatic sequence, virtually no pressure is needed.
 Keeping a light hand, simply use the weight of the stone as it glides across your skin.
 Why?
 The purpose of the lymphatic sequence is to break up stagnation of debris and fluid that’s built up just below the skin’s surface, versus more advanced techniques which address issues at deeper levels of the skin, so heavy pressure is not needed.

-Watch :43 - 1:25 of the Apoterra Lymphatic Sequence video to see and hear Cecily’s description of pressure and contact!
+Watch :43 - 1:25 of the Apoterra x Cecily Braden Lymphatic Sequence video to see and hear Cecily’s description of pressure and contact!

-Applying the right amount of pressure & keeping contact during the advanced Apoterra Gua Sha Protocols
+Applying the right amount of pressure & keeping contact during the targeted Facial Gua Sha Protocols

-Throughout your gua sha practice, maintain a 15 degree angle of the stone as you would in the lymphatic sequence.
+Throughout your facial Gua Sha practice, maintain a 15 degree angle of the stone as you would in the lymphatic sequence.
 Don’t forget, a mirror can be your friend here while you’re learning and exploring!

-Because the Apoterra Gua Sha Protocols are designed to target specific skin concerns at deeper levels of the skin - we’re looking at you, sub fascia - firmer pressure is needed than in the lymphatic sequence (which uses none!).
-Using light to medium pressure throughout your gua sha practice, take notice of what feels right for you.
+Because the Apoterra x Cecily Braden Facial Gua Sha Protocol and facial Gua Sha techniques target specific skin concerns at deeper levels of the skin - we’re looking at you, sub fascia - firmer pressure is needed than in the lymphatic sequence (which uses none!).
+Using light to medium pressure throughout your facial Gua Sha practice, take notice of what feels right for you.
 We’ve broken it down further here:

 - Lymph sequence movements | Weight of the stone